CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 - We define a `records` variable that contains an array of two restaurant objects.
 - We pass a `state` property to our restaurants module, which is an object that contains a `records` property.
 Because the property name is the same as the name of the `records` variable we defined, we just include `records` in the object.
 Property shorthand means that a `records` property will be defined with the value being the value of our `records` variable.
 - We assign the return value of `mount()` to a variable, `wrapper`, because we'll need it in a moment.

+Notice that we **run one expectation per test in component tests.** Having separate test cases for each behavior of the component makes it easy to understand what it does, and easy to see what went wrong if one of the assertions fails.

+You may recall that this isn’t what we did in the end-to-end test, though.
+Generally you should **make _multiple_ assertions per test in end-to-end tests.** Why?
+End-to-end tests are slower, so the overhead of the repeating the steps would significantly slow down our suite as it grows.

 Now, instead of running an expectation that `load` was called, we use the `wrapper` to check what is rendered out: